fperez/fperez.org-src/personal.rst

 Antioquia.
 From there I moved to Boulder, Colorado, where I completed my PhD in :ref:`particle physics <instantons>`, before spending a few years as a :ref:`post-doc <fast_algorithms>` in Applied Mathematics.
-From there I moved to the San Francisco Bay Area, where I now live and work.
+From there I moved to the San Francisco Bay Area, where I now work at UC Berkeley, on research involving algorithms and tool development in neuroimaging.

 I am a scientist and a geek, and thus I spend much of my time in front of either the computer or a book.
 If not there, you may find me climbing